 - In the case of shop and betting workers, dismissals relating to the employee’s refusal to work on a Sunday

-It should not, therefore, be assumed that an employee without 12 months’ continuous service can be dismissed for any reason.
+An employer should not therefore assume that an employee without 12 months’ continuous service can be dismissed for any reason.
 Employers should be vigilant when dismissing employees regardless of the employee’s length of service.

-It should be noted that as from 6 April 2012, the qualifying period for an employee to bring an unfair dismissal claim is to increase from 1 year to 2 years’ continuous employment.
+Employers should note that the qualifying period for an employee to bring an unfair dismissal claim is 2 years’ continuous employment.
 There shall remain, however, categories of dismissal – such as those noted above – which will continue to be deemed automatically unfair and will therefore not require the employee to have 2 years’ service.

 If in any doubt as to your rights and/or obligations under employment legislation, you should seek professional assistance.

 Employment law is complex and always changing and you should always seek specialist advice.